SastraNababan/javascript-tutorial-id/1-js/05-data-types/06-iterable/article.md

 *Iterable* objects is a generalization of arrays.
 That's a concept that allows to make any object useable in a `for..of` loop.

-Arrays by themselves are iterable.
-But not only arrays.
-Strings are iterable too, and many other built-in objects as well.
+Of course, Arrays are iterable.
+But there are many other built-in objects, that are iterable as well.
+For instance, strings are also iterable.

-Iterables are widely used by the core JavaScript.
-As we'll see many built-in operators and methods rely on them.

-[cut]
+If an object isn't technically an array, but represents a collection (list, set) of something, then `for..of` is a great syntax to loop over it, so let's see how to make it work.

 ## Symbol.iterator